 Mosi’s intention for writing as Sean Sweven is for the books to be judged on their own merit, and to establish Sean Sweven as a well-regarded name in short stories and novels in his own right.
 Mosi continues to write short stories and novels under the Sean Sweven pseudonym to keep the distinction from his other writing, so people will know what to expect from Sean.

 Mosi is a noted Canadian songwriter, with a roster of artists from over thirty countries, spanning five continents.
 He is a member of SOCAN and ASCAP, and a recipients of multiple music awards.
 His songs are recorded and published by both signed and indie artists, and are regularly played on air by most prominent radio stations around the world.
 His songs also include a few for the United Nations' international days, honoring and celebrating special commemorations around worldwide.
 Thus far, he has published over 80 original songs, and scored over 80 instrumental tracks and symphonic orchestras.
 While majority of his songs are written in RnB, he has songs in almost every genre.
-His instrumental scores are mostly in New Age, Neo-classical, and Cross-over genres with several tracks arranged for Symphonic and Chamber Orchestra.
+His instrumental scores are mostly in New Age, Neo-classical, and Cross-over and Flamenco genres with several tracks arranged for Symphonic and Chamber Orchestra.

 Written and Published Songs Performed by International Vocal Artists: